BigOokie/skywire-wing-commander/README.md

 You will need to paste the (API) `token` provided by the `@BotFather` into your `config.toml` file .

 ### Suggested Bot Settings
-The `@BotFather` allows you to control certain settings for the Bot - including its ability to participate in Group Chats.
+The `@BotFather` allows you to control certain settings for the bot - including its ability to participate in group chats.
 At this stage the Bot has been designed for use in private chats only.
-Further, I would strongly recommend not allowing it to be used by anyone other than youself or within Group context
+Further, I would strongly recommend not allowing it to be used by anyone other than youself or within group context.

 ## Install and Build
-The **Wing Commander** Bot is designed to operate on your Skywire Manager Node - it is not intended or expected to function on a subordinate Node that does not run the Skywire Manager.
+The **Wing Commander** bot is designed to operate on your Skywire Manager Node - it is not intended or expected to function on a subordinate Node that does not run the Skywire Manager.

 It is expected that you have `Go v1.10.x` installed.
 I will leave the installation of this to you.
 The below steps assume Go is correctly installed and your `$GOPATH` is correctly defined.

-To get and build the code use the following commands - note paths are case-sensative:
+To get and build the code use the following commands - note paths are case-sensitive:
 ```sh
 mkdir -p $GOPATH/src/github.com/BigOokie
 cd $GOPATH/src/github.com/BigOokie